 There are lots of different accommodation options in London.
-Most landlords will ask you for a months' rent and a months' deposit in advance.
+If you decide to find your own accommodation, take your time and make sure you understand everything that is required from you.
+Most landlords will ask you for one months' rent and one months' deposit in advance.
 Before you give anybody any money make sure you sign a contract (called a tenancy agreement).
 You can offer to put your name on a utility account (such as gas, electricity, water).
 This will give you proof of address and will make it easier for you to open a bank account.
-If you have rented a flat, you will have to pay council tax.
+If you decide to rent a flat, you will also have to pay council tax.
 The local government charges council tax to pay for the maintenance of the local area (e.g. keeping the streets clean, maintaining the parks).
+If you need any help or advice, come and speak to any of our reception staff.